WMCAT.ORG HOME

 Second Choice

-Enter the world of fashion and create your wearable designs!
+Enter the world of fashion and create wearable designs!
 Develop your fashion idea from concept to production, including illustrating your design, creating prototypes, and sewing your idea into reality.
-You’ll also connect with the Grand Rapids Art Museum for inspiration for your final designs which will then be modeled at a fashion show in Spring 2024.
-Taught by
+You’ll connect with the Grand Rapids Art Museum for inspiration for final designs which will be modeled at a fashion show in the spring.

 John Cox